Retr0981/Data-Analysis-Real-Works/README.md

 ## Files Description

 ### 1. TechWay-AnalysedWork.xlsx
+This file contains the results of our detailed analysis after proper data cleaning:
 - Summary statistics of ticket counts and resolution times.
 - Trends analysis for ticket creation and resolution.
 - Performance metrics: response times and SLA compliance.